besttlookk/Javascript-Theory/0_Notes/01_DataType_Variable/05_Data_Types.md

 ## Primitive Type / Value Type

 - In JavaScript, a primitive (primitive value, primitive data type) is data that is **not an object and has no methods.**
+- Primitives are **passed by value**, meaning their values are copied and then placed somewhere else in the memory.
+- They are also **compared by value.**
 - There are 7 primitive data types:

   1. string,